Environmental Engineering (EVEN)

 One or more topics of environmental engineering.
 May be repeated when topic changes.
 Prerequisite: senior standing.

 EVEN 4386 Air Pollution Control 3 SCH (3-0)

-A fundamental approach to air pollutants classification, sources and effects; theories of air quality, air pollution control and atmospheric science; control technologies of particulate and gaseous air pollutants, and process design variables; intruduction to air pollution meteorology and dispersion modeling.
-Prerequisites: CEEN 3392 and senior standing.
+A fundamental approach to air pollutants classification, sources and effects; theories of air quality, air pollution control and atmospheric science; control technologies of particulate and gaseous air pollutants, and process design variables; introduction to air pollution meteorology and dispersion modeling.
+Prerequisites: Senior standing in engineering.
 Credit may not be obtained in both CHEN 4386 and EVEN 4386.

 EVEN 4399 Internship in Env.
 Engineering 1-3 SCH (1-3)

 Internships in industry, government or consulting companies, designed to broaden the skills obtained through curricular education.
 Prerequisite: junior or senior standing.